Soniya-Chandran/CognoRise-Infotech_DataAnalytics_Projects/README.md

 This repository contains 3 projects I worked as part of my Data Analytics Internship at CognoRise Infotech

 Project 1.
-Employee Salary for different jobs
+Salary Analysis for different jobs

 Project 2.
 Nutritional Benefits in Breakfast Cereals